sameerdash2/comment-viewer/README.md

 - View exact publish timestamps for comments and videos
 - See comment trends on an interactive graph
 - Input direct links to a comment
-- Works decently on mobile
+- Works well on mobile

 ### Changelog
 For new changes, check out the [changelog](CHANGELOG.md).